 This course is aimed at those who want to deal with content writing, a very growing trend around the world.

-During the course, the students will learn the main techniques for writing digital contents, copy and micro-copy in a digital product.
-Furthermore, there is a big part related to topics such as: how to define the tone of voice, how to draw up a style guide and how to test the contents of a digital interface.
+During the course, the students will learn the main techniques for writing digital content, copy and micro-copy in a digital product.
+Furthermore, there is a big part related to topics such as: how to define the tone of voice, how to draw up a style guide, and how to test the contents of a digital interface.
 A final module focuses on how to find work as a UX Writer.
 This area concerns the whole aspect of communication, always remember that everything we read is User Experience, if you want to become UX Designer you cannot leave out this area.

 Also, during all our courses, you will be asked to build your own digital project (a website or an app).
 All courses are also enriched with extra content and real case studies, plus a final module to build your UX portfolio.

 It never expires.
 The lessons will be at your disposal forever.

 Become UX Designer: don’t stop learning

 As in all areas involving the digital world, UX design evolves and changes over time.
 If you want to become UX Designer you will have to stay competitive in the market and improve your skills, by the following news, trends, and online communities.

 In particular, UX communities are an excellent space to interact with professionals in the sector and a virtual place to establish important collaborations or to receive feedback on your work.
 Furthermore, communities are very useful for finding inspiration and stimulating creativity.

 For example, you can follow the best professionals on Behance or Dribbble, or subscribe to thematic Facebook groups, like our private UX group.